 Avoid Crash Diets

-Crash diets -- those involving eating fewer than 1,000 calories a day -- are disastrous for anyone hoping to quicken their metabolism.
+Crash diets -- those involving eating fewer than 1,200 (if you're a woman) or 1,800 (if you're a man) calories a day -- are disastrous for anyone hoping to quicken their metabolism.
 Although these diets may help you drop pounds (at the expense of good nutrition), a high percentage of the loss comes from muscle.
 The lower your muscle mass, the slower your metabolism.
-The final result is a body that burns fewer calories (and gains weight faster) than the one you had before the diet.
+The final result is your body burns fewer calories (and gains weight faster) than the one you had before the diet.